 Kindness is powerful.
 One small act of kindness can change somebody’s entire day.
 Here's a list of compliments you can give right now to change someone's day for the better — and possibly change the way they see themselves.

-"I noticed what you did to help, and it was so kind."
+"I noticed what you did to help.
+It was very kind."

 Oh, the things ostomates do!

 The woman who started a local ostomy support group in her town.

 The guy who picks up the bill for someone who can’t afford ostomy accessories.

 The lady who walks for ostomy awareness weeks after her own surgery.

 The man who offers to share his ostomy supplies with those in need, even if it means having to come out of pocket to buy more.

 You may know people doing small acts of kindness.
 Take time to thank them for what they're really doing — helping us remember that we are all in this together.

 "I want to know more because I care.
 I'm here to listen."